Meetmet21/INSinPAL/doc/user_guide.md

 A higher stem length relative to the spacer length suggests a disposition to intrastrand base pairing initially and a stable secondary structure subsequently, especially if the mismatch ratio is low.

-New fields are added to the BED file and will consitute the main databases to queary for palindromic fragiles sites:
+New fields are added to the BED file and will consitute the main databases to queary palindromic fragiles sites:

 * Palindrome type: Perfect, Near and Spacer (if there is a spacer sequence).
 * Recombinogenicity score which corresponds to ```stem\_length/spacer\_length```.